Lucyjpjones/lj-fscr/testing.md

 I have added a sort and filter option to the products and programmes page to allow a user to easily find what they are looking for.
 There is a 'clear all' option at the top of the filter dropdown which allows a user to remove the filter and display all items.
 - I also decided to add this function to the blog page as I think it will be useful to the user as more blogs get posted over time.

 The pages also feature a count functionality showing the user how many items are being displayed on the page.
-For example if the user filtered the products page by accessories they would see all the accessories and the number of products found.
+For example, if the user filtered the products page by accessories they would see all the accessories and the number of products found.
 If no products are found the user would be displayed with the message "Sorry no search results found".

 <img src="media/us-17.png">

 **18. Search the site by keywords**

 A search bar features in the main site header and allows users to search by keywords to find specific items.
-On larger screens the search bar is visible and on smaller devices the search bar is collapsed from the search icon.
+On larger screens the search bar is visible and on smaller devices, the search bar is collapsed from the search icon.
-    - Currently the filtered queries include product name, product description, programme name, programme description, and blog post title.
+    - Currently, the filtered queries include product name, product description, programme name, programme description, and blog post title.

 <img src="media/us-18.png">